nathaniel-k-green/nathaniel-k-green.github.io/index.md

 - UW-La Crosse, Bike Mechanic (January 2021 - May 2023)
   * Repair and adjust rental and loaner bike fleets for the UW-L Rec Center.
 - UW-La Crosse, Dean’s Distinguished Fellowship Research Fellow (May 2022 - September 2022)
-  *Identified and addressed next steps in problem, combining advanced linear algebra concepts and Python/Sage programming *Presented findings multiple times to both peers and faculty
+  * Identified and addressed next steps in problem, combining advanced linear algebra concepts and Python/Sage programming
+  * Presented findings multiple times to both peers and faculty

+More about my this link to learn more about my [research].

 ----